-The Department offers a Co-op in Materials Engineering program leading to an accredited B.Eng. degree in Materials Engineering.
-Materials are used to enact every human technology and have shaped key areas of history.
-In the Co-op in Materials Engineering, students will have the opportunity to learn the fundamental science and engineering of materials and complete three work-term semesters.
-The program spans the materials processing pipeline, teaching students how to enrich mineral-poor ore, then to process the materials into the desired microstructures and compositions and finally how to use these materials in various applications (aerospace, electronics and biological systems).
+The department offers a Major in Materials Engineering leading to an accredited B.Eng. degree in Materials Engineering.
+Materials are used to enact every human technology and have shaped key eras in history.
+Major in Materials Engineering students will have the opportunity to learn the fundamental science and engineering of materials through the materials processing pipeline, including how to enrich mineral-poor ore, how to process the materials into the desired microstructures and compositions, and how to use these materials in various applications (aerospace, electronics, and biological systems).
 With the choice of technical complementary courses, students have an opportunity to specialize and strengthen key materials technologies or broaden their horizons and take courses from several interdisciplinary areas.